joshmorgan1000/UTKH/THEORY.md

 ## Experimental Predictions <a href="#experimental-predictions"></a>

 UTKH offers testable predictions that span diverse domains of physics.
-These experiments aim to validate the theory’s core principles, including resonance-driven attraction, photon-photon sphere stabilization, and the role of hyperdimensional oscillations.
+These experiments aim to validate the theory's core principles, including resonance-driven attraction, photon-photon sphere stabilization, and the role of hyperdimensional oscillations.

 ### Gravitational Effects of Resonating Tuning Forks <a href="#gravitational-effects-of-resonating-tuning-forks-a-href"></a>